MoResch12/MoResch12/README.md

 # Hi, I'm Moritz Resch

 Welcome to my Github page!
 I'm a former "Automation and Robotics" student at TU Wien and based in Vienna, Austria.
 This GitHub page showcases my work across various domains, including autonomous systems, robotics and some ML.
-Most of the projects are originally in private repos, but I hope to give you some insights on the projects I did in the past.
+Most of the projects are originally in private repos, but I still hope to give you some insights on the projects I did in the past.

 ---